wp-plugins/tablepress/readme.txt

 = Requirements? =

-In short: WordPress 3.4 or higher, while the latest version of WordPress is always recommended.
+In short: WordPress 3.5 or higher, while the latest version of WordPress is always recommended.

-TablePress 1.0 will require WordPress 3.5!

 = Languages and Localization? =

 The plugin currently includes the following languages:
-English, French, and German.
+Chinese (Simplified), English, French, German, Slovak, and Spanish.

 I'd really appreciate it, if you would translate the plugin into your language!
 Using Heiko Rabe's WordPress plugin [Codestyling Localization](http://wordpress.org/extend/plugins/codestyling-localization/) that really is as easy as pie.
 Just install the plugin, add your language, create the .po-file, translate the strings in the comfortable editor and create the .mo-file.
 It will automatically be saved in TablePress's plugin folder.
 If you send me the .mo- and .po-file, I will gladly include them into future plugin releases.
 There is also a .pot-file available to use in the "i18n" subfolder.
 Of course you can also use [poEdit](http://www.poedit.net/) as your editor, which also works nicely.